 How to get to Nuremberg by train: The city is located in Bavaria, 1h40min away from Munich, 2 hours from Frankfurt and 5 hours from Berlin.

-A small Bavarian town right at the border with Austria.
+A small Bavarian town right at the border with Austria, not too far from Munich.
 Every day it is visited by thousands of tourists from all over the world who want to see the famous fairytale-like Neuschwanstein Castle.
 To be honest I was a little disappointed with the castle, it might be beautiful but it was just way too tiny!
 Fussen however was a really lovely town, this cute Alpine resort you see in the area.
 I really enjoyed it, especially the crystal-clear lake, one of the most beautiful places I’ve ever seen!

 How to get to Fussen by train: Regional trains to/from Munich depart every 2 hours, the journey takes 2 hours